daviinjuguna/flutter_chat_app/README.md

 # flutterchatapp

-A Chat App with laravel backed
+A Chat App with laravel backend

 ## Getting Started